pkutaj/pkutaj.github.io/_posts/2021-02-26-Document-Python-Functions-with-Docstrings.md

 <!-- /TOC -->

 ### 1. addition of self-documentation to your own module
-* API documentation in Python uses facility called **docstrings**
+* API documentation in Python uses a facility called **docstrings**
-    * document functions, modules and classes
+    * document functions, modules, and classes
-* requirement: must be the first statemetn in the blocks for these constructs
+* requirement: must be the first statement in the blocks for these constructs
-* docstring is a literal string occuring as the first string within the named block
+* docstring is a literal string occurring as the first string within the named block
 * docstring is a place where most code documentation should live
 * ❌ it does not explain how code works
-* ✅ it does shows how to consume facilities the module provides (list parameters, methods, basic concerns)
+* ✅ it does show how to consume facilities the module provides (list parameters, methods, basic concerns)

-### 2. provide an example on function fetching words from an URL
+### 2. provide an example of function fetching words from an URL
 * use triple-quotes
-* valid also for a single-lined docstrings → can expand easily to add more detail
+* valid also for single-lined docstrings → can expand easily to add more detail

 ```python
 import sys